But even as banking technology has evolved and become more secure, Americans still lose billions of dollars a year to financial fraud.

 Below are a few common examples of unauthorized transactions.
 If any of these describe your current situation, contact us below for a free consultation.

-Credit card fraud happens when someone uses your credit card or your credit card information to make purchases or payments in your name without your permission.
+Credit card fraud happens when someone uses your credit card or your credit card information to make unauthorized transactions (purchases or payments in your name without your permission).

 Sometimes, you don’t notice credit card fraud until countless charges have been made by someone halfway around the world.